-These are preferable over Newton-type methodologies [13] as Newton algorithms require the knowledge of all time derivatives, which cannot be easily expressed, and the obtained matrix systems to be solved are asymmetric and ill-conditioned and therefore require expensive solver algorithms.
+These are preferable over Newton-type methodologies [13], as Newton algorithms require the knowledge of all time derivatives, which cannot be easily expressed, and the obtained matrix systems to be solved are asymmetric and ill-conditioned and, therefore, require expensive solver algorithms.

-V. APPLICATIONS
+VI.
+APPLICATIONS

 To illustrate the methodologies described above, two examples are included.
-At first, a permanent magnet synchronous machine is calculated using a fixed reference frame for the magnetic field calculation [14].
-Secondly, the approach for the oscillating or rotating AC fields is demonstrated for a three-phase transformer [15].
+At first, a PMSM is calculated using a fixed reference frame for the magnetic field calculation [14].
+Secondly, the approach for the oscillating or rotating ac fields is demonstrated for a three-phase transformer [15].